QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-01-09-mapping_audio.md

 {: .prompt-info }

 ### Ready Or Not Audio Volume
-* A volume that controls how Reverb and Ambient Sounds behave when players are within it
+* A Volume that controls FMOD Events when players are in them
-* Only 1 of these are required and should cover the entire playable space
+* Maps require at least one for Reverb and Ambient Sounds that cover the entire playable space

 | Property | Description |
 |:---|:---|